 Liquidity exposures and funding needs are measured and assessed at the level of individual legal entities (i.e. the Bank and its core operating subsidiaries) and Mainland China Office (i.e. Shenzhen Branch and its sub-branches).
-Pursuant to the HKMA/Securities and Futures Commission's requirements, the transferability of liquidity of the Bank and its operating subsidiaries takes into account the need of compliance with trigger points of liquidity related ratios and minimum liquidity capital level; and other legal and regulatory limitations such as limits of connected exposures and capital related ratios.
-Pursuant to the requirements of China Banking and Insurance Regulatory Commission, the Mainland China Office of the Bank is required to maintain regulatory liquidity ratios in Renminbi ("RMB") and foreign currencies of not less than 25%.
-Due to the foreign exchange controls imposed by the State Administration of Foreign Exchange ("SAFE") in China, cross-border funding flows to and from Mainland China is subject to the supervision and approval of the SAFE.
+Pursuant to the HKMA/Securities and Futures Commission's requirements, the transferability of liquidity of the Bank and its core operating subsidiaries takes into account the need of compliance with trigger points of liquidity related ratios and minimum liquidity capital level; and other legal and regulatory limitations such as limits of connected exposures and capital related ratios.
+Pursuant to the requirements of National Financial Regulatory Administration, the Mainland China Office of the Bank is required to maintain regulatory liquidity ratios in Renminbi ("RMB") and foreign currencies of not less than 25%.
+Due to the FX controls imposed by the State Administration of Foreign Exchange ("SAFE") in China, cross-border funding flows to and from Mainland China are subject to the supervision and approval of the SAFE.
 In view of the limitation on transferability of liquidity, Mainland China Office has maintained high and sufficient liquidity to meet its business needs.
-As at 31 December 2022, the liquidity ratios in RMB and foreign currencies of Mainland China Office were more than 100%.
+As at 31 December 2024, the liquidity ratios in RMB and foreign currencies of Mainland China Office were more than 100% (31 December 2023: more than 100%).